 Welcome Drake faculty humanists and humans!

-New this year: Qualtrics-based grant application forms will be available on the grant description pages starting August 9th.
-This new system will streamline the application process.
+New this year: simplified Google forms-based grant application forms are now available on the grant description pages.
+This new system will simplify the application process.
 It will also undoubtedly have some flaws and room for improvement: I will be grateful for your insights and feedback!

 If you know me, you know well that I am not, by nature, much of an "administrator" (I'm an introvert and bad with numbers, for starters!), but I am very human.
 I am a creative writer and artist who is deeply interested in science and technology, and in the insights that come at the borderlands of our creative and intellectual pursuits, and our academic disciplines.

-I am also a mother, and a mere mortal, whose experience of the past pandemic year was, as I am sure yours was, something like a crucible that burned away inessential and impermanent things and left an iron-hard core of compassion, and passion for the things that most matter in our short time on this Earth.
+I am also a mother, and a mere mortal, whose experience of the past several years as been, as I am sure yours was, something like a crucible that burned away inessential and impermanent things and left an iron-hard core of compassion, and passion for the things that most matter in our short time on this Earth.

 Homosapiens, homotechnologicus, homocatastrophicus, call us what you will, our wisdom and our technologies interact with socially-constructed fictions in a physical world which affects everything about us.
 Homocatharticus?
 Homoinquisitus?
 Our emotions change the weather.
 Our wonder defies gravity, espies distant moons, and wanders ancient riverbeds on Mars.